raspberrypilearning/networking-lessons/Lesson-1/student-instructions-1.md

 ##Network configuration

 Before the Raspberry Pis can communicate they need to be connected together via a network.
 Normally when a device connects to a network it is assigned a unique identifier called an IP address.
-As we only have two Raspberry Pis we have to give each Pi its own IP address.
+As we only have two Raspberry Pis, we have to give each Pi its own IP address.

 1. [Follow this guide](RPi-static-ip-address.md) to configure the IP address.

 2. Repeat this procedure with your other Pi, giving this one the IP address `192.168.0.3`

-**Tip:** Use a Post-it note to physically label the Raspberry Pis with their IP addresses otherwise things will get confusing later!
+**Tip:** Use a Post-it note to physically label the Raspberry Pis with their IP addresses, otherwise things will get confusing later!

 ###Testing your network

 1. Connect the two Pis with an Ethernet cable
-2. On the Pi that has the IP address ending `.02`, Type:
+2. On the Pi that has the IP address ending `.02`, type:

     `ping 192.168.0.3 -c5`